swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/conclusion.md

 any questions or feedback, please feel free to reach out to us on [GitHub](https://github.com/swiss-ai-center/a-guide-to-mlops).

-The final part of the guide will cover cleaning up the resources and environments you have generated.
-We strongly recommend to go through the [Clean up](../clean-up.md) section to ensure the proper removal of the resources and environments you have generated.

 The following diagram illustrates the bricks you set up at the end of this part:

 ```mermaid